top of page

 Advanced Membranes for Cooling Tower Blowdown Water Recycling

-Separately, NF can also be separately used for water softening purpose.
-It removes hardness, sulfates, and a portion of dissolved solids while allowing monovalent salts to pass.
+Separately, NF can also be used for water softening, removing hardness, sulfates, and a portion of dissolved solids while allowing monovalent salts to pass.
+This combination reduces scaling risk and enables higher recovery compared to standalone pressure-driven processes such as RO or NF, making it ideal for reuse in cooling systems rather than full desalination.

 Energy Perspective

-Higher CoC reduce the volume of fresh water that must be pumped, treated, and chemically conditioned.
-This lowers indirect energy use.
+Water and energy are intricately linked in achieving prolonged sustainability.
+Higher CoC reduce the volume of fresh water that must be pumped, treated, and chemically conditioned, thereby lowering indirect energy use.

 Conclusion